WeidenhammerCommerce/wh/README.md

 ```
 $ composer require hammer/wh:dev-master
 ```
-- Enter your Company name in the following file:
+- Enter your Company name (and other optional parameters) in the following file:
 ```
 vendor/hammer/wh/Settings/StoreInfo.php
 ```